 Joe recently returned to Hollyoaks to reprise his role of Father Dan.
 He can also be seen as Martin in Safe on Netflix world wide release for Red Productions.
 He also took a cameo role in the first series of Victoria for ITV.
 Other TV includes Father Bruce in Shameless, Gary in Clocking Off and Nigel in Stan the Man.
 His first film role was Danny in The Fruit Machine.
 He also played Dr. Doyle in The Forgotten Army.

 He is a qualified teacher and accredited coach.
-He supports new and emerging talent in the creative industries with particular emphasis on confidence building, motivation and developing professional resilience.
+He supports emerging talent in the creative industries with particular emphasis on confidence building, motivation and developing professional resilience.
 Joe holds PGCE and QTLS teacher status and is a member of the Institute for Learning.
 Joe is currently studying BA Hons in Integrated Counselling at UCNL with the assistance of EQUITY.

 As a script writer, Joe achieved an MA in Screenwriting for Liverpool John Moores University.
 His adaptation of the award-winning novel ‘Stone Cold’ was chosen to be on the GCSE Drama Syllabus.
 He has numerous published titles to his name available from Oxford University Press, Heinemann Plays and Reid International.